maelle/simplymaelle/content/post/2021-07-13-code-detective/index.md

 ## Browse code by others

-The life-hack below by Julia Silge for fixing Travis CI builds[^1], looking at other people's configuration files, applies to any code endeavour.
+The life-hack [now deleted] by Julia Silge for fixing Travis CI builds[^1], looking at other people's configuration files, applies to any code endeavour.

-{{< tweet 1205183124868681728 >}}

 How to find good examples?